We are excited to be returning with a new three week international festival of contemporary circus.

 Executive Director

-Rhiannon brings over 20 years’ experience working in the arts and cultural sector from traditional theatres to combined arts and community venues including Trinity Centre, Bristol, where she led the artistic programme for 8 years.
+Rhiannon joined HSA in 2023.
+She brings over 20 years’ experience working in the arts and cultural sector from traditional theatres to combined arts and community venues including Trinity Centre, Bristol, where she led the artistic programme for 8 years.
 Her passion is to work with and for organisations that put artists and communities at the centre of what they do, empower people to think differently about their own creativity and lead their own cultural expression.

 Thea Woodrow